regismeyssonnier/LangageRM_v2.0/README.md

 Use more Deepseek because it's unlimited and full power beast. https://chat.deepseek.com/

 Claude is token limited and you can't use all the day like Deepseek. https://claude.ai

+ChatGPT are also like Claude token limited. https://chatgpt.com/